 How profitable is kales farming in Kenya?

-- In this analysis, we have assumed a constant buying price of KES 14 per kilogram (KES 700 per 50 kg bag) of kales.
+- The constant kales buying price is KES 14 per kilogram (KES 700 per 50 kg bag).

-Given the above yield potential of 15,000 kg per acre, you can ear total revenue of KES 210,000 after selling your Sukuma wiki. a five acre farmer willl earn KES 1,050,000.
+Given the above yield potential of 15,000 kg per acre, you can ear total revenue of KES 210,000 after selling your Sukuma wiki. a five acre farmer will earn KES 1,050,000.